Australian Floorcare Guide

 Vacuuming

-Vacuuming is essential, not only to remove any dirt and grit which has made it past your entrance matting, but also to remove any dust generated from within the home.
-Entrances and other heavily used areas should ideally be vacuumed daily.
-Upright vacuum cleaners are available which can clean both hard floor and carpet, such as the SEBO X range, but if the floor is uneven or delicate a barrel or SEBO Felix upright fitted with a parquet brush or combination head should be used.
+Vacuuming hard floors is essential, not just to remove dirt and grit that gets past your entrance mats, but also to clear dust generated inside the home.
+High-traffic areas, such as entrances and hallways, should ideally be vacuumed daily to keep the floor clean and well-maintained.
+There are upright vacuum cleaners which can clean both hard floor and carpet, such as the SEBO X range, but if the floor is uneven or delicate a barrel or SEBO Felix upright fitted with a parquet brush or combination head should be used.
 A delicate floor brush roller (5010GE) is available for SEBO uprights which may be suitable.

 Polishing

-For gloss hard floors consider investing in a polisher.
+For glossy hard floors, consider using a floor polisher.
+Regular polishing can help maintain their shine and keep the surface looking new for longer.
 If the floor is completely smooth a polisher such as the SEBO UHS Polisher can bring an hygienic shine to the surface, making the floor look like new.
-As it works in conjunction with the Felix Premium upright vacuum cleaner, the E3 Premium, K3 Premium, D9 Professional vacuum cleaners and Dart 2 Commercial vacuum cleaner you can vacuum and polish at the same time.
+The UHS Polishing Head attaches to the Felix Premium Rosso and Felix Premium Graffiti upright vacuum cleaners, the E3 Premium, K3 Premium, D9 Professional barrel vacuum cleaners and Dart 2 Commercial vacuum cleaner, so you can vacuum and polish at the same time.

 Spills